T. Colin Campbell

 Thomas Colin Campbell (born March 14, 1934) is an American biochemist who specializes in the effect of nutrition on long-term health.
 He is the Jacob Gould Schurman Professor Emeritus of Nutritional Biochemistry at Cornell University.

-Campbell has become known for his advocacy of a low-fat, whole foods, plant-based diet.
+Campbell has become known for his advocacy of a low-fat, whole-food, plant-based.
 He coined the term "Plant-based diet" to help present his research on diet at the National Institutes of Health in 1980.
 He is the author of over 300 research papers, and four books The China Study (2005), which was co-authored with his son, Thomas M. Campbell II, and became one of America's best-selling books about nutrition, Whole (2013), The Low-Carb Fraud (2014) and The Future of Nutrition (2020).
 Campbell is featured in the 2011 American documentary Forks Over Knives.

 Campbell was one of the lead scientists of the China–Cornell–Oxford Project on diet and disease, set up in 1983 by Cornell University, the University of Oxford, and the Chinese Academy of Preventive Medicine to explore the relationship between nutrition and cancer, heart, and metabolic diseases.
 The study was described by The New York Times as "the Grand Prix of epidemiology".